fhhagenberg-sqe/ringbuffer-unittesting/README.md

 ### Instructions

-Write another test class _EmptyRingBufferTest_ containing tests for an empty RingBuffer.
-Put these tests in a separate test class because they use a different test fixture (setup).
+Write another test for an empty RingBuffer.

-- Name the test class `at.fhhagenberg.sqe.EmptyRingBufferTest`.
-- Provide at least 1 test case.
-This test should provoke an exception.
+- The test case should provoke an exception.
 Make sure the expected exception is actually thrown and check the exception type, message, etc.

 ### Submission